ironbee/ironbee/predicate/reference.md

 **`(cat ...)`**

 Result
-: `[]` until all arguments are finished.
-: Concatenation of all values of all arguments once all arguments are finished.
+: Values of leftmost unfinished argument preceded by values of all finished arguments before it.
+That is, Cat will work left to right, adding values from finished argument along with values from the leftmost unfinished argument, but no values after the leftmost unfinished argument.

 Finished
 : All arguments are finished.